claudioametrano/sequence_databases_similarity_search/README.md

 On less straightforward, more variable/distantly related sequences, HMMER methods have an advantage, but for both methods the reference query sequences are crucial.

 ### FINAL TASK
-BUILD A REPORT CONTAINING EVERY STEP YOU TOOK, REPORTING THE COMMANDS USED AND THEIR OUTPUT (meaningful examples or summary tables are enough if the output are large!).
+BUILD A REPORT CONTAINING EVERY STEP YOU TOOK, REPORTING THE COMMANDS USED AND THEIR OUTPUT (meaningful examples or summary tables are enough if the output is large!).
 THE REPORT IS DUE THE LATEST ON JULY 4th, IT CAN BE DELIVERED IN .docx, .pdf, OR MARKDOWN TEXT FILE.

 #### **FINAL TASK A **